raspberrypisig/SolidPython/README.rst

 you shoul be fine.

-If you want "more backwards compatibility" (like solid.utils, holes feature, set_modifier dummies,....) import the legacy extension:
+If you want "more backwards compatibility" (like `solid.utils, holes feature, set_modifier, __radd__`....) there's the legacy extension which is supposed to create backwards compatibility as far as possible:
+If you need / want more of the SolidPython:master interface (like `solid.utils, holes feature, set_modifier, add_trait, add_param, __radd__`....) import `solid.extensions.legacy`.
+It tries to fill the gap as good as possible:

 .. code:: python